 The Bay Area hip-hop scene has certainly had its share of notable moments over the years, but the last scene to find favor with a large audience outside the region was the Hyphy era, which slowly faded into obscurity around 2010.
 But that doesn’t mean the Bay has gone quiet; the area has a long history of making noise, whether it was Too $hort, E-40, Hieroglyphics, Living Legends, or any one of the number of critically acclaimed acts in between.
 That spirit remains strong and vital to this day.

-Diversity is the key: The Bay Area is host to a wide variety of of hip-hop styles, from ‘hood vibes to backpacker to the live band approach — there’s even some pop rap.
+Diversity is the key: The Bay Area is host to a wide variety of of hip-hop styles, from ‘hood vibes to backpack rap to live bands—there’s even some pop rap.
 Ironically, the result of all this variety is a spirit of camaraderie: artists support one another, keeping the Bay fresh by showing that an intimate scene can achieve longevity simply by covering all of the stylistic bases.
 That’s one of the reasons Bay hip-hop is still here, and still healthy and relevant.

 These five artists are a perfect example of how fresh and versatile that scene remains.